 Our materially impacted workforce comprises both employees and non-employees; non-employees include subcontractors and station workers who do not have a direct contract with Rompetrol companies.
-In accordance with current national and international legislation, there is no forced labor or employment of individuals under 16 years of age.
+In accordance with current national and international legislation, there is no forced labor or employment of individuals under 16.